 PSY 445, History and Systems 3

-PSY 446, Senior Seminar 3
+PSY 446, Senior Seminar or

+PSY 425, Field Education in Psychology

-., 6
+6

 Minors in Psychology

 Requirements for a Minor in Integrative Health Psychology:

 The broad purpose of the minor in integrative health psychology is to introduce students to this vitally important sub-discipline of psychology, and to provide them with a comprehensive approach to the understanding of health and wellness, and the prevention of illness and disease.
 The minor is further intended to complement a student's broader interest in health and various careers within the health care industry.
 To realize this objective, an interdisciplinary approach to health is essential.
 Hence, as noted below, the minor consists of courses from disciplines such as biology, psychology, physical education, and social work.